-Probable Cause to Search
+Probable Cause to Search, Continued

-Introduction The Fourth Amendment states: The right of the people to be secure in their person, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no warrant shall issue, but upon probable cause Definition Probable cause to search an area or object means having enough facts or information to provide a fair probability , or a substantial chance , that the item sought is located in the place to be searched.
-Thus, probable cause requires something less than an absolute or even a near certainty, but something more than a mere hunch or suspicion.
-Probable cause to search Peace officers must demonstrate that probable cause exists to search a specific place for specific property or contraband which will be used as evidence.
-Even though the court will consider the totality of the circumstances, to meet the Fourth Amendment requirement, officers must have specific facts which can be articulated in court or in a sworn statement (affidavit).
-To establish probable cause to search, peace officers must be able to articulate how and why they have a fair probability to believe: a crime has occurred or is about to occur evidence pertaining to the crime exists the evidence is at the location they wish to search Officer training and experience A peace officer's training and experience is relevant in establishing probable cause.
-Facts must be seen and weighed as understood by a reasonable officer with that particular officer's training and experience.
-Continued on next page

-The exclusionary rule Amendment ads a search or seizure is not reasonable and a person's Fourth rights have been violated by the government, all items seized earch could be ruled inadmissible or excluded as evidence at trial.
-NOTE: This inadmissible or excluded evidence is often referred to as "The fruit of the poisonous tree."
-NOTE: The exclusionary rule does not appear anywhere in the Constitution, but rather was created by the United States Supreme Court to encourage proper law enforcement conduct.
+The exclusionary rule

+If a court finds a search or seizure is not reasonable and a person's Fourth Amendment rights have been violated by the government, all items seized during the search could be ruled inadmissible or excluded as evidence at trial.

+NOTE: This inadmissible or excluded evidence is often referred to as

+"The fruit of the poisonous tree."

+NOTE: The exclusionary rule does not appear anywhere in the

+Constitution, but rather was created by the United States Supreme Court to encourage proper law enforcement conduct.
 Usually, the evidence is excluded as a penalty for the illegality of the search or seizure.
+Mapp v.
+Ohio 1961

-Learning need Peace officers must have a clear understanding of their authority, responsibility, and potential for liability in the area of search and seizure law, as well as the protections provided by constitutional law, statutory law, and case law against unreasonable search and seizures.
-Fourth Amendment protections [16.01.2] The Fourth Amendment provides for: the people to be secure in their persons, houses, papers, and effects against unreasonable searches and seizures and no warrants shall issue, but upon probable cause supported by oath or affirmation particularly describing the place to be searched and the persons or things to be seized Reasonable expectation of privacy [16.01.3] A reasonable expectation of privacy exists as long as: individuals have indicated that they personally (subjectively) expect privacy in the object or area their expectation is one which society is prepared to recognize as legitimate Standing [16.01.4] Standing exists only if a subject has a reasonable expectation of privacy in the place or thing that is searched or seized.
+Peace officers must have a clear understanding of their authority, responsibility, and potential for liability in the area of search and seizure law, as well as the protections provided by constitutional law, statutory law, and case law against unreasonable search and seizures.

+Fourth Amendment protections [16.01.2]

+The Fourth Amendment provides for:

+- the people to be secure in their persons, houses, papers, and effects - against unreasonable searches and seizures - and no warrants shall issue, but upon probable cause - supported by oath or affirmation - particularly describing the place to be searched and the persons or things to be seized

+Reasonable expectation of privacy [16.01.3]

+A reasonable expectation of privacy exists as long as:

+- individuals have indicated that they personally (subjectively) expect privacy in the object or area - their expectation is one which society is prepared to recognize as legitimate

+Standing [16.01.4]

+Standing exists only if a subject has a reasonable expectation of privacy in the place or thing that is searched or seized.
 Standing generally is established by ownership, lawful possession, authority, and/or control of the area searched or the property seized.

+Probable

+cause

+to search

+[16.01.5]

+Probable cause to search for an object or area means having enough facts or information to provide a fair probability, or a substantial chance, that the object sought is located in the place to be searched.

+Exclusionary rule [16.01.6]

-Probable cause to search [16.01.5] Probable cause to search for an object or area means having enough facts or information to provide a fair probability , or a substantial chance , that the object sought is located in the place to be searched.
-Exclusionary If a court finds that a search is not reasonable and that a person's Fourth rule Amendment rights have been violated by the government, all items seized [16.01.6] during the search could be ruled inadmissible or excluded as evidence at trial.
+If a court finds that a search is not reasonable and that a person's Fourth Amendment rights have been violated by the government, all items seized during the search could be ruled inadmissible or excluded as evidence at trial.

-Introduction To help you review and apply the material covered in this chapter, a selection of learning activities has been included.
+To help you review and apply the material covered in this chapter, a selection of learning activities has been included.
 No answers are provided.
 However, by referring to the appropriate text, you should be able to prepare a response.

-Activity questions 1.
-Describe two different backyards where the occupants of the first have a reasonable expectation of privacy while the owners of the second do not (or at least do not to the same extent).
-Explain why there is not a reasonable expectation of privacy in the second backyard.
+1. Describe two different backyards where the occupants of the first have a reasonable expectation of privacy while the owners of the second do not (or at least do not to the same extent).
+Explain why there is not a reasonable expectation of privacy, or diminished expectation of privacy, in the second backyard.
 If both yards are in the flight path of a small local airport, which, if either, has a reasonable expectation of privacy from overflight observations?
 Explain.